NuKeeperDotNet/NuKeeper/README.md

 It is similar to [this rule of preferring to use a parameter of a base type or interface](https://docs.microsoft.com/en-us/visualstudio/code-quality/ca1011-consider-passing-base-types-as-parameters) as it allows wider use.

+## Branches, forks and pull requests

+Nukeeper needs a repository that it can pull a copy of the code from, and a repository that it can push a new branch to.
+These might or might not be the same repository.

+In the most general case, there are two repositories.
+The standard term for these is `upstream` and `origin`, but [bear in mind that `origin` is forked off `upstream`. `origin` is the working copy, and the canonical original is `upstream`](https://stackoverflow.com/questions/9257533/what-is-the-difference-between-origin-and-upstream-on-github).
+In the NuKeeper code these are sometimes referred to as the "pull fork" and "push fork" respectively, since we pull from the first and push to the second.

+### There are two possible workflows:

+**One-repository workflow**.
+The pull fork and push fork are the same repository.
+NuKeeper will pull from the repository, branch locally, make a change,  and push a change back to a branch on the same repository, then PR back to the `master` branch.

+**Two-repository workflow**.
+The pull fork and push fork are not the same repository.
+NuKeeper will pull from the upstream, branch locally, make a change, and push it back to a branch on the origin fork, then PR back to the `master` branch on the upstream.

+NuKeeper will use the two repository workflow if:
+- The user (identified by the github token) already has a repository with the right name, that is a fork of the target repository and we have permission to push there.
+- Or the user does not have a repository with the right name, but it can be created as a fork of the target.

+This is automatic, NuKeeper will find the fork, or attempt to create it if it does not exist.

+NuKeeper will fall back to the one repository workflow if it cannot use the two repository workflow, and we have permission to push to the target repository.

+Failing both of these, NuKeeper has nowhere to push to, and will therefore fail to process the repository.

+Public open-source projects on `github.com` that allow PRs from any outside user are very unlikely to allow that outsider to push to the project's repository, and so this case usually uses the two repository workflow.
+Contributing to an open-source project starts with forking the repo to your own github account.

+Some organisations use the one-repository workflow, with all team members allowed to push to the shared repository.
+This is simpler in most ways.

 ## Limitations and warnings

+NuKeeper works with github and git, no other source control systems are supported.
+You can however use the public `github.com`, or an internal hosted github instance by specifying its location with the `-api` option.

 You will need the command line version of `dotnet` installed.